Captured

 Captain Crow was a good slave trader, who treated his cargo well.
 When he docked in the West Indies, many of his former 'passengers' went to the docks to say hello!

-As the selling price of a good slave was only about £35 in America, it is possible that Captain Crow was exaggerating.
+As the selling price of an enslaved Afrcan was only about £35 in America, it is possible that Captain Crow was exaggerating.

 About 100 metres of different types of cloth, forty-five handkerchiefs,